kubedb/website/content/docs/platform/v2026.7.10/api/miscellaneous/miscellaneous.md

 # Miscellaneous Endpoints

-Utility endpoints of the `b3` backend.
-Unless noted otherwise, paths on this page are relative to `/api/v1` — the full base path is `https://<ace-host>/api/v1`.
+Utility endpoints of the KubeDB Platform API Server.
+Unless noted otherwise, paths on this page are relative to `/api/v1` — the full base path is `https://<akp-host>/api/v1`.
 Two endpoints (`/healthz` and `/.well-known/openid-configuration`) are served at the **host root** and are shown with their full path.